-- The cost of the PVG check and the professional indemnity insurance is the responsibility of the student.
-Currently the cost of the health check is funded by the Scottish Government for Scottish students only, other students are responsible for this cost.
-This is however subject to change should the Scottish Government change their funding policy. - We expect applicants to have visited an appropriate Radiography/Radiology department.
+• The cost of the PVG check (£18 or £59 depending on the level of clearance required\) and the professional indemnity insurance are the responsibility of the student.
+Currently the cost of the health check is funded by the Scottish Government for Scottish students only and other students are responsible for this cost.
+This is however subject to change should the Scottish Government change their funding policy. \Please note that the cost is subject to change.
+Professional registration/accreditation: This course has been mapped against the UK's Public Health Skills and Knowledge Framework the IUHPE Health Promotion Competency Framework and the Public Health Register's (UKPHR) amended practitioner registration standards.
+The course is an IUHPE Accredited Health Promotion Course, see: www. iuhpe.org/index.php/en/healthpromotion-courses Why QMU?